pagecdn/wordpress-cdn-plugin/readme.txt

-Enable PageCDN to serve your static assets such as images, CSS or JavaScript files in optimal way.
+Enable PageCDN to serve your static assets such as images, fonts, CSS or JavaScript files in the best way possible.

 == Description ==

-A **content delivery network (CDN)** is a network of distributed edge servers, which accelerate your content around the globe.
-The main benefits of a CDN are *scalability*, *reliability* and *performance*.
-The **CDN Enabler** plugin helps you to quickly and easily integrate a CDN in WordPress.

-= What it does? =
-The CDN Enabler plugin has been developed to link your content to the CDN URLs.
+Enable PageCDN to serve your static assets such as images, fonts, CSS or JavaScript files in the best way possible.
+Instead of just replacing hostname with CDN hostname, this plugin takes each resource separately and tries to get its most optimized version from PageCDN using the Public API.

 = Features =
 * Link assets to load from PageCDN